Mucoromycotina: Mucorales

 Some species in the genus Mucor are well known for causing crown rot in cereal plants and damage to stored foods.

-Mortierellales

-The majority of the species in this group are saprotrophic, and thus form no known relationships with plants.
-They do however play a role in nutrient transfer through the breakdown of decaying organic matter.
-The few that are parasitic are only so for animals and not plants.

 Evolution

 A genome study of Rhizophagus irregularis performed in 2013 supported the hypothesis that Glomeromycota was responsible for early plant-fungi symbiotic relationships.
 A paper released in 2015 suggests that a Mucoromycotina species formed a symbiotic relationships with liverworts during the Paleozoic era, which may have been the first plant-fungi symbiotic relationship.

 Phylogenetic studies have been unable to place Mucoromycotina in any definitive location within fungi, however some research has suggested that the lineage is fairly old.
 Due to recent advancements allowing for better phylogenetic studies, species assigned to closely related groups are being reassigned to Mucoromycotina, one such species being Rhizophagus irregularis.

 Broader implications

 Phylogeny

 With the improvement of phylogenetic studies, the placement of several established groups in fungi have been called into question.
 There is some debate regarding the relationship between Mucoromycotina and Glomeromycota, with some species currently in Glomeromycota being moved to Mucoromycotina.